-Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
+Students may schedule a one-on-one meeting to discuss course requirements, content or other courserelated issues.
 Meetings will be via telephone or web conference.
-Students should email the instructor to schedule a one-on-one session, including their preferred meeting method and suggested dates/times.
+Students should email the instructor to schedule a one-on-one session, including their preferred meeting method and suggested dates/times. • Netiquette:

-• Netiquette:

 The course environment is a collaborative space.
 Experience shows that even an innocent remark typed in the online environment can be misconstrued.
-Students must always re-read their responses carefully before posting them, so that others do not consider them to be personal offenses.
+Students should always re-read their responses before posting them, so that others do not consider them to be personal offenses.
 Be positive in your approach with others and diplomatic in selecting your words.
-Remember that you are not competing with classmates.
-Rather, you are sharing information and learning from others.
 Faculty are similarly expected to be respectful in all communications.

-• Accommodations:

-Online learners who require effective accommodations to ensure accessibility must be registered with George Mason University Disability Services.
+Accommodations: Online learners who require accommodations to ensure accessibility must be registered with George Mason University Disability Services.